mahesh-singh/post/RabbitMQ.md

 There are mainly four type of exchanges available: direct, topic, headers and fanout.
 This tutorial will focus on direct, topic and fanout exchange.

-**Fanout Exchange:** It brodcast all the messges it recive to all the queues it knows.
+**Fanout Exchange:** Fanout Exchange brodcast all the messges it recive to all the queues it knows.

 ![Fanout exchange in RabbitMQ](https://github.com/mahesh-singh/post/blob/master/img/fanout_ex_rabbit.jpg)